openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetSurfingVehicle.md

 ## Returns

-Returns the vehicle ID, or `0` if not surfing on a vehicle.
+Returns the vehicle ID, or `INVALID_VEHICLE_ID` if not surfing on a vehicle.

 ## Examples